devsecblueprint/devsecblueprint/docs/blueprint/ssdlc-and-sdlc.md

 Author: [Damien Burks]

-Now that we've covered Application Security, and you're familiar with key concepts of Application Security, let's dive into the Software Development Life Cycle and Secure Software Development Life Cycle.
+Now that we've covered Application Security, and you're familiar with key concepts of Application Security, let's dive into the Software Development Life Cycle (SDLC) and Secure Software Development Life Cycle (SSDLC).

 ## Overview